SmogDr/edar_coursebook/docs/02-rprog1.md

 ## 3 Hermione   Granger        1 TRUE
 ```

-Note that this call requires that the `main_characters` and `n_kids` vectors are
+Note that this call requires the `main_characters` and `n_kids` vectors to be
-the same length, although they don't have to be (and in this case aren't) the
+the same *length*.
+They don't have to be, and, in this case, are not, the same
-same class of objects (`main_characters` is a character class, `n_kids` is
+*class* of objects.
+Specifically, `main_characters` is a character class, and
-numeric).
+`n_kids` is numeric.

 <div class="rmdnote">
-<p>You can put more than one function call in a single line of R code, as in this example (the <code>c</code> creates a vector, while the <code>tibble</code> creates a dataframe, using the vectors created by the calls to <code>c</code>).
-When you use multiple functions within a single R call, R will evaluate starting from the inner-most parentheses out, much like the order of operations in a math equation with parentheses.</p>
+<p>You can put more than one function call in a single line of R code, as in this example.
+The <code>c()</code> creates a vector, while the <code>tibble()</code> creates a dataframe, using the vectors created by the calls to <code>c()</code>.
+When you use multiple functions within a single R call, R will evaluate starting from the inner-most parentheses outward, much like the order of mathematical operations.</p>
 </div>

-So far, we've only shown how to create dataframes from scratch within an R
+So far, we've only seen how to create dataframes from scratch within an R
 session.
-Usually, however, you'll create R dataframes instead by reading in data
+Usually, however, you'll create R dataframes by reading in data from
-from an outside file using the `read_csv` from the `readr` package and related
+an outside file using the `read_csv()` from the `readr` package or other
-functions.
-For example, you might want to analyze data on all the guests that
+related functions.
+For example, you might want to analyze data on all the
-came on the *Daily Show*, *circa* Jon Stewart.
-If you have this data in a
+guests that came on the *Daily Show*, *circa* Jon Stewart.
+If you have this
-comma-separated (csv) file on your computer called "daily_show_guests.csv"
+data in a comma-separated (csv) file on your computer called
-(see the In-Course Exercise for instructions on downloading it), you
+"daily_show_guests.csv", you can read it into your R session with the following
-can read it into your R session with the following code:
+code: